andreassjoberg/kettilsas-abc/appointment-booking-calendar/README.txt

 * Fixed XSS and SQL injection vulneravilities

 = 1.1.9 =
-* Fixed bug in settings submission.
+* Fixed bug in settings submission

+= 1.1.10 =
+* Fixed bug in admin area
+* New options for appointments slots

 == Upgrade Notice ==

-= 1.1.9 =
+= 1.1.10 =
-* Fixed bug in settings submission.
+* Fixed bug in admin area

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support